-Minimum equipment and procedures for microcrystal analysis of cocaine using gold chloride or platinum chloride are described in this standard.
+Minimum equipment and procedures for microcrystal analysis of methamphetamine and amphetamine using gold chloride or platinum chloride are described in this standard.
 These tests require skill and expertise to perform.
 The appropriate precipitating reagent is added to a small amount of test material (approximately 1 mg).
-The habit (i.e., external morphology or shape) and aggregation of the crystals formed can be used to distinguish cocaine from other drugs.
-Optional tests are also described that allow the differentiation of d- and l-cocaine, which are optical isomers (or mirror images of each other).
+The habit (i.e., external morphology or shape) and aggregation of the crystals formed can be used to distinguish methamphetamine and amphetamine from other drugs.
 A polarized light microscope (PLM), capable of magnifications of 40x to 400x is recommended.
-If the crystal morphology observed is similar to those formed using known reference standards, the sample is considered positive by this technique for the presence of cocaine.
-This test does not distinguish between the salt and free base forms of cocaine.
+If the crystal morphology observed is similar to those formed using known reference standards, the sample is considered positive by this technique for the presence of methamphetamine, amphetamine, or structurally related compounds such as enantiomers (i.e., compounds that are mirror images of each other).
 Microcrystal tests are classified as Category B tests under ANSI/ASTM E2329-17, which means that additional testing is required.